Quick overview

-Anyone can lose their ID card.
-The important thing is to stay calm and act quickly: report the loss, apply for a new card and check for misuse.
-If you suspect something is wrong, act now – the sooner the problem is dealt with, the less the consequences will be.
+Anyone can lose an ID card.
+The important thing is to stay calm and act quickly: report the loss, apply for a new card and follow up to see if it has been misused.
+If you suspect a problem, act now – the sooner the problem is dealt with, the less the consequences will be.

-The procedures for loss, misuse and the issue of a new ID card are regulated by the ID Card Act.
+The procedures related to loss, misuse and the issue of a new ID card are regulated by the ID Card Act.

 This law provides for: